Janamou/android-testing-codelab/01-uiautomator/README.md

 > Used to enumerate a container's UI elements for the purpose of counting, or targeting a sub elements by a child's text or description.

-Use `UiCollection` if you want to simulate user interactions on a collection of views.
+Use `UiCollection` for simulating user interactions on a collection of views.

 ## UiScrollable